2025-26 Edition

 James Earthman, Ph.D.
 Stanford University, Professor of Materials Science and Engineering; Biomedical Engineering (biomaterials, compositionally complex materials, nanocrystalline alloys, quantitative percussion diagnostics, deformation and damage processes)

 Rahim Esfandyarpour, Ph.D.
-Stanford University, Assistant Professor of Electrical Engineering and Computer Science; Biomedical Engineering (nanotechnology and nanoscience, flexible electronics, MEMS and NEMS fabrication and modeling, stretchable and wearable bio devices, translational micro/nanotechnologies, biological and chemical sensors, microfluidics, microelectronics circuits and systems, physiological monitoring, Internet of Things (IOT) bio devices, technology development for personalized/precision medicine, and Point of Care (POC) diagnostics)
+Stanford University, Assistant Professor of Electrical Engineering and Computer Science; Biomedical Engineering; Mechanical and Aerospace Engineering (nanotechnology and nanoscience, flexible electronics, MEMS and NEMS fabrication and modeling, stretchable and wearable bio devices, translational micro/nanotechnologies, biological and chemical sensors, microfluidics, microelectronics circuits and systems, physiological monitoring, Internet of Things (IOT) bio devices, technology development for personalized/precision medicine, and Point of Care (POC) diagnostics)

 Gregory R.D.
 Evans, M.D.
 University of Southern California, Bruce F. Connell Endowed Chair in Plastic Surgery and Department Chair and Professor of Plastic Surgery; Biomedical Engineering; Surgery

 Lisa Flanagan, Ph.D.
-University of California, San Diego, Professor of Neurology; Anatomy and Neurobiology; Biomedical Engineering
+University of California, San Diego, Professor of Neurology; Biomedical Engineering

 Ron D. Frostig, Ph.D.
 University of California, Los Angeles, Professor of Neurobiology and Behavior; Biomedical Engineering

 Zhibin Guan, Ph.D.
-University of North Carolina at Chapel Hill, Professor of Chemistry; Biomedical Engineering; Chemical and Biomolecular Engineering; Materials Science and Engineering (chemical biology, organic and synthetic, polymer, materials, nanoscience)
+University of North Carolina at Chapel Hill, Professor of Chemistry; Biomedical Engineering (chemical biology, organic and synthetic, polymer, materials, nanoscience)

 Gultekin Gulsen, Ph.D.
 Bogazici University, Associate Professor of Radiological Sciences; Biomedical Engineering; Electrical Engineering and Computer Science; Physics and Astronomy